hsf-training/cpluspluscourse/code/functions/README.md

 ## Step 1

 Check out `functions.cpp`, compile it (`make`) and run the program.
-Check out Structs.h.
+Check out `Structs.h`.
 It defines two structs that we will work with : `FastToCopy` and `SlowToCopy`.
 They are exactly what their name says, so let's try to avoid copying the latter.

 ## Step 2